 Tapping OK removes the JBL Clip 3 pairing data from the mobile device.

-9. Turn On your JBL Clip 3 Bluetooth Speaker
+9. Turn On your Clip 3

 Turn on the Clip by quickly pressing its Power button.
-See this circled in green, in the next picture.

-The speaker then powers up.
+The Clip 3 then powers up.

 When you press the Bluetooth Discovery Mode button, the speaker makes a repeating single pluck guitar note sound two times.
 Also, the status light changes from a slow to fast blinking white.